RichardTheuws/business-club-management/README.md

    - Select "Open with Codespaces"
    - Click "New codespace"

-2. Environment Setup:
+2. Environment Setup (Automatic):
-   - Codespaces will automatically:
-     - Install Python 3.11 and dependencies
+   - Python 3.11 installation
+   - Dependencies installation
-     - Set up PostgreSQL
+   - PostgreSQL setup
-     - Configure development environment
-     - Start the Streamlit application
+   - Database initialization
+   - Application startup
+   - Code formatting and linting setup

 3. Access the Application:
-   - The application will be available on port 5000
+   - The application automatically starts on port 5000
-   - Click the "Open in Browser" button when prompted
+   - Click the "Open in Browser" button or use the Ports tab

 4. Development:
    - Make changes to the code
    - The application will automatically reload
    - Use the integrated terminal for commands
    - Use the integrated VS Code for editing
+   - Code formatting on save is enabled

 ## Local Installation